hansshanaka/spring-security-Jdbc-authentication/README.md

 # spring-security-Jdbc-authentication
 JDBC Authentication with Spring Security
+Use here H2 database